top of page

 Ilona Abou-Zolof

-Ilona thinks of herself as an image-maker rather than an image taker and a digital artist.
-She uses digital tools to convert her photos into digital artworks and paintings.
-It is amazing what we can produce in the digital age and how much fun it is.
-Ilona’s art has been published regularly in a variety of international magazines and won distinctions in international competitions.
+Ilona is a photographer and a digital artist who captures the beauty around her through her lens or with a digital paintbrush.
+She considers herself an image-maker rather than an image-taker, and she uses digital tools to transform her photos into digital artworks and paintings.
+The possibilities of what we can create in the digital age are endless, and Ilona finds it a lot of fun.
+Her impressive digital art has been regularly featured in various international and national magazines, and she has also won several distinctions in international competitions.

 Tony Naumovski